The Top 17 HECM Mandatory Obligations & How They Impact Your Proceeds

 Our content may contain affiliate links.
 If you click a link and make a purchase, we may receive compensation at no added cost to you.
 We work hard to provide great resources and information.
 We appreciate your support!

-What are reverse mortgage mandatory obligations?Mandatory obligations are expenses that must be paid at closing to complete a HECM reverse mortgage.
-The most common mandatory obligations include existing mortgage balances, closing costs, and property charges due at closing.
+Mandatory obligations are expenses that must be paid at closing to complete a HECM reverse mortgage.
+We’ll explain the most common mandatory obligations and how they can impact the HECM product you select and the cash you receive at closing.

 • Initial mortgage insurance premium (IMIP)